 I didn’t feel it.

-But while Rest in Power does act as an appropriate perspective of the Trayvon Martin case, it stands in contrast to such much other content that panders to white audiences such as Dear White People, 12 or Years a Slave.
-They act like these teachable moments about a darker experience, shifting themselves into social examiners of whiteness through their interplays with black life.
+But while Rest in Power does act as an appropriate perspective of the Trayvon Martin case, it stands in contrast to so much other content that panders to white audiences such as Dear White People or 12 Years a Slave.
+They act like these teachable moments about a darker experience, shifting themselves into social examiners of whiteness, interplays with black life.
 In an instance like Rest in Power, the education comes through insight—black POVs replacing white POVs that alter steadfast ideologies.
 That whole racial profiling thing?
-Pretty racist.
+It's pretty racist.
 The media’s negative depiction of a black teenager?
 Also racist.
 The decision to use an all white jury?
-You guessed right, racist—all questions with conclusions that seem pretty damn unquestionable (and unnecessary) seated next my black-as-hell experience.
+You guessed right, racist—all questions with conclusions that seem pretty damn unquestionable (and unnecessary) seated next to my black-as-hell experience.
 It’s understandable and forgivable as a documentary, but not for me.

 I’m just tired of the introduction course to the unfortunate bullshit that feels below my grade.
 I’m a black man in North America.
 These elements are a part of me.
 When George Zimmerman was found not guilty, I never needed a doc to express the devastating unfairness and loss of hope—the hope that a justice system would extend a damn olive branch to a black life rather than excuse it.
 And as far as slavery, I’ve been called the N-word enough times to seek out its dark origins time and again through history and the arts.

-What I instead want are more stories that represent what it’s like to just be alive in this world called blackness.
-One that doesn’t spend time explaining, examining and interrogating for the sake of a white gaze.
-Donald Glover’s Atlanta on FX Network revels in its blackness, not on behalf of white consumption, but completely for the opposite.
-A simple show about three black dudes and a girl (Earn, Cousin Alfred, Darius and Vanessa) living out their dailies in Atlanta, Georgia is a world that speaks for itself.
+What I want instead are more stories that represent what it’s like to just be alive in this world called blackness.
+One that doesn’t spend time explaining, examining, and interrogating for the sake of a white gaze.
+Donald Glover’s Atlanta on the FX Network revels in its blackness, not on behalf of white consumption, but completely for the opposite reasons.
+A simple show about three black dudes and a girl (Earn, Cousin Alfred, Darius, and Vanessa) living out their dailies in Atlanta.
+Georgia is a world that speaks for itself.
 It can’t ignore black struggles like I can’t ignore a bullshit traffic stop, but that reality needs no explaining to that end either.
 Moonlight operates in the same manner, dancing around race but also sexuality.
 And Sorry to Bother You along with Get Out appeal to a black experience by transforming common-sense anxieties into surrealist nightmares.
-It’s familiar, but just weird and vague enough to wink and nod at the audience who gets it skin deep.
+It’s familiar, but just weird and vague enough to wink and nod at the audience.

 I’m all for content that enlightens and illuminates white audiences, but it’s also time that we stop making teachable moments the disproportionate focus for white eyes in the things we label as “black” TV shows or “black” films.
 I’ve never in my life needed a course reminder of what it was like to live with this skin, and I’m not about to spend my free time taking another one now.